mgrep with Founding Engineer Rui Huang

 The Problem with grep for AI Agents

-search.
-They can use basic tools like grep to find context with better
+The "RAG is dead" headlines are bombastic but common.
+The argument: modern AI agents are so powerful they don't need semantic search.
+They can use basic tools like grep to find context with better results.

-This argument usually targets older semantic search methods.
+This argument targets older semantic search methods.

 1. It's Slow and Expensive.